A short review on the maximum clique problem algorithms with classical, AI, and quantum methods: Maximum Clique Problem

 In this simple formulation any feasible solution of MCP on a graph $G$ is obtained by the set of vertices $C$ such that a vertex $i \in C$ if $x_i=1$ and $x_i=0$ otherwise.
-Nemhauser and Trotter \cite{nemhauser1975vertex,nemhauser1974properties} showed that if a variable $x_i = 1$ holds for an optimal solution to the linear relaxation of the above formulation, then $x_i=1$ holds for at least one optimal solution to the integer formulation.
-Clearly, this result can be used by an algorithm to reduce the explored search space when seeking an optimal clique.
+Nemhauser and Trotter\cite{nemhauser1975vertex,nemhauser1974properties} showed that if a variable $x_i = 1$ holds for an optimal solution to the linear relaxation of the above formulation, then $x_i=1$ holds for at least one optimal solution to the integer formulation.
+Clearly, this result can be used by an algorithm to reduce the search space explored when seeking an optimal clique.

 The same result can be obtained using an alternative formulation based on independent sets.
 By denoting with $S$ the set of all maximal independent sets in $G$, any clique $C$ in $G$ can contain no more than a single vertex from such a set.
 Mathematically, one wants to maximize $\sum_{i=1}^N x_i$, with $x_i \in\{0,1\}, i=1,...,N$, under the constraint $\sum_{i\in s} x_i \leq 1, \forall s \in S$.
-This formulation offers the benefit of a minimal discrepancy between the optimal solution and its linear relaxation.
-Nonetheless, cataloguing all independent sets within a generic graph presents a challenge, as considering the exponential increase in the number of independent sets corresponding to the graph's size \cite{Moon1965}, resolving the relaxed version of the independent set formulation is a non-trivial task.
+This formulation offers the benefit of a minimal discrepancy between an optimal solution and its linear relaxation.
+However, cataloging all independent sets within a generic graph presents a challenge, as the number of independent sets increases exponentially, corresponding to the size of the graph\cite{Moon1965}.
+Thus, applying the relaxed version of the independent set formulation is a nontrivial task, and probably calls for a column generation approach, which is out of our scope.

 The reformulation of the problem of maximum weighted clique is straightforward using any previously detailed methods.
 The only difference is that one needs to add weights to the objective function.
-The edge weighted version of the problem is far more challenging.
-For sparse graphs using variables representing edges can be a viable solution \cite{Gouveia2015}.
-For dense graphs other approaches may be needed such as using quadratic programming \cite{Hosseinian2018}.
-The quadratic reformulation as an alternative technique can be used for the node weighted version as well, and it can, in some cases, generate good computational results \cite{shor1990dual}.
-For connections between the MCP and a certain standard quadratic programming problem, we refer to \cite{motzkin1965maxima}.
+The edge-weighted version of the problem is far more challenging.
+For sparse graphs, using variables representing edges can be a viable solution\cite{Gouveia2015}.
+For dense graphs other approaches may be needed such as using quadratic programming\cite{Hosseinian2018}.
+The quadratic reformulation as an alternative technique can be used for the node weighted version as well, and it can, in some cases, generate good computational results\cite{shor1990dual}.
+For connections between the MCP and a certain standard quadratic programming problem, we refer to ref.\cite{motzkin1965maxima}.